Nunie123/data_engineering_on_gcp_book/ch_12_monitoring.md

     --node-count 3 \
     --service-account composer-dev@de-book-dev.iam.gserviceaccount.com
 ```
-In a production setting we would create this Composer Environment using Terraform, discussed in Chapter 10.
+In a production setting we would create this Composer Environment using Terraform, discussed in [Chapter 10: Infrastructure as Code with Terraform](https://github.com/Nunie123/data_engineering_on_gcp_book/blob/master/ch_10_infrastructure_as_code.md).

 ## Create a Slack Workspace
 We need to send the alerts somewhere that will catch the eye of the data engineering team, so Slack is a good choice.
 Slack has a pretty intuitive setup process, and creating a workspace is free.
 So go [here](https://slack.com/create) to create your workspace.

 Once you've got your new slack workspace set up go [here](https://api.slack.com/messaging/webhooks) to set up incoming webhooks, which will allow you to post messages to Slack through an HTTP POST request.

 The URL you've just generated should be kept secret (so that random strangers can't post messages to your Slack channels).
-Consequently, we're going to add it to Google Secret Manager, discussed in more detail in Chapter 9.
+Consequently, we're going to add it to Google Secret Manager, discussed in more detail in [Chapter 9: Managing Credentials with Google Secret Manager](https://github.com/Nunie123/data_engineering_on_gcp_book/blob/master/ch_09_secrets.md).
 ``` Bash
 > echo -n "https://hooks.slack.com/services/QWERTY/ASDFG/123456" | gcloud secrets create slack_webhook --data-file=-
 ```
 Replace the above string with the incoming webhook URL indicated by Slack for your account.

 ## Create a Deployment Pipeline
 Just like last chapter, we'll need to create a GitHub repository and link it to our GCP account.
-Rather than just repeating that whole section in this chapter, you should go [read that section from Chapter 11](https://github.com/Nunie123/data_engineering_on_gcp_book/blob/master/ch_11_deployment_pipelines.md#create-a-github-repo-and-connect-it-to-gcp).
+Rather than just repeating that whole section in this chapter, you should go [read that section from [Chapter 11: Deployment Pipelines with Cloud Build](https://github.com/Nunie123/data_engineering_on_gcp_book/blob/master/ch_11_deployment_pipelines.md)](https://github.com/Nunie123/data_engineering_on_gcp_book/blob/master/ch_11_deployment_pipelines.md#create-a-github-repo-and-connect-it-to-gcp).

 Now that we have our GitHub Repo connected to GCP, we need to clone the repo to our local machine:
 ``` Bash